Decarbonization Day at COP27

 From 2015 onwards, we have worked with major shipowners, engine makers, feedstock producers and other industry partners to perfect our blends of sustainable biofuels.
 Together, we streamline our supply chain and develop a high level of technical support, from a broad organizational readiness level to supporting the engine room crew to be entirely comfortable working with our fuels.
 By continuing to collaborate with (local) governments and port authorities, we are constantly pushing to enable easier uptake of sustainable biofuels for shippers across the globe.
 We are also proud to contribute to allowing entire industries to make the switch, as is currently happening in the cruise segment, where cruise companies are pushing hard to provide their guests with a lower-emission journey.

 The landscape of future marine fuels is complex on many fronts.
-Different fuel types already exist or are currently in development, each on a different technological readiness level.
-In addition to requiring years and years of research and infrastructure development for most future fuels to become available in a sustainable, affordable and scalable way, practically all future fuels need modifications to existing engine infrastructures or require the purchase of new vessels.
+Many different low-carbon fuel types already exist or are currently in development, each on a different technological readiness level.
+In addition to requiring years and years of research and infrastructure development for most future fuels to become available in a sustainable, affordable and scalable way, practically all future fuels need shipowners to modify or update their existing fuel infrastructures or require the purchase of new vessels.
 As a solution to the swift need for global marine decarbonization, sustainable biofuels are different in many ways.
 They are readily available in many parts of the world and can drop into existing diesel engines without changing or adding anything to their design.

 With an average lifespan of 25-30 years (for container and bulk vessels), shipowners will continue to need cleaner alternatives for their existing diesel-based cargo ships for the next few decades.
 Therefore, we expect the market for sustainable biofuels to scale rapidly over the next few years and confidently predict that drop-in biofuels will be a significant part of the marine fuel mix for decades.